The scaling limit of the interface of the continuous-space symbiotic branching model: A bound on integrated fourth mixed moments

 Altogether, we arrive at

 and need to show that, for $z>0$, this expression is integrable in $z$.
-We prepare this with a lemma which covers the important case where at least two particles in the middle are at the same location.
+We prepare this with a lemma which covers the important case where the two particles that are initially in the middle start in the same location.